What is SR-22 insurance?

 How to get an SR-22

-Obtaining an SR-22 is typically a fairly simple process if you already have an insurance policy that meets your state’s legal minimum requirements.
+Obtaining an SR-22 is typically a relatively simple process if you already have an insurance policy that meets your state’s legal minimum requirements.
 If your company offers SR-22 filing, it may be as simple as calling up your insurance agent to inform them of the change or going online to add it to your existing policy directly.
 From there, your car insurance company will contact the Department of Motor Vehicles.
 Although you will likely pay a fee for the additional service, your provider is responsible for filing the necessary paperwork with the state.

-If your company does not give you the option to file an SR-22 form — or the corresponding form required in your state — you may need to shop for a new policy in order to be able to obtain a form and coverage through a high-risk provider.
+If your company does not give you the option to file an SR-22 form — or the corresponding form required in your state — you may need to shop for a new policy to be able to obtain a form and coverage through a high-risk provider.

-Keep in mind that even if you do not have access to a car of your own at the moment, you may still be required to meet the SR-22 requirements.
+Remember that even if you do not have access to a car of your own at the moment, you may still be required to meet the SR-22 requirements.
 In that instance, you may want to get a non-owner policy.
 It can help cover you against liability claims when you use someone else’s vehicle, and it will keep you up to date on your insurance requirements associated with an SR-22.

 Companies that will file an SR-22